-If you strongly agree with any or one of these statements, you have a critical problem with your psychology.
+If you strongly agree with even one of these statements, you have a critical problem with your psychology.
 You'll find it very hard to improve from your current situation because, deep down, you basically believe that you can't improve what you were born with.
 Every setback will pound you down, and you'll find it hard to make progress.

-You're not alone - a lot of people, students and adults alike, believe intelligence is fixed.
-"People are just born smarter than others, and however smart you are now is how smart you’ll be from here on out."
+You're not alone.
+A lot of people, students and adults alike, believe intelligence is fixed: "People are just born smarter than others, and however smart you are now is how smart you’ll be from here on out."

 A belief in a fixed intelligence has problems whether you believe you’re smart or not.
 If you don’t believe you’re intelligent, then you’ve accepted that you’ll never be intelligent.
 If you’re bad at writing, you’ll always just be bad at writing.
-People are “right-brained” or “left-brained,” so of course they’ll do worse on classes they’re not good at!
+People are “right-brained” or “left-brained,” so of course they’ll do worse in classes they’re not good at!

 While people definitely can have different talents, too often this kind of thinking is used to justify poor performance without thinking hard enough about how to actually improve.

 When they first encounter failure, they don’t know how to react.
 If you believe that classwork is about intelligence, and you believe your intelligence is high but fixed, then a failure in classwork will seem unsolvable.
 Every mistake and failed test will be a crushing blow to your ego, and you’ll doubt yourself constantly and wonder if you’re doing things right.
-I think this is partly why students who excel in high school end up floundering in college when classes are a lot more demanding and they don’t have the structure of high school and parenting.
+I think this is partly why students who excel in high school end up floundering in college where classes are a lot more demanding and they don’t have the structure of high school and parenting.